RIKEN-RCCS/lens3/README.md

 "/usr/local/bin".
 Package details are described in [rpm/README.md](./rpm/README.md).

+Uninstalling the package does not stop the serverces.
+Please manually stop the services "lenticularis-mux" and "lenticularis-valkey".

 ## Building Binaries

 When the RPM binary package is not available, build binaries manually.